EDUCBA Logo

 • Initial margin- This is the percentage of the total value of the contract which has to be paid upfront

-• Exposure margin- Set by the exchange for controlling market volatility and too much speculation
+• Exposure margin- Set by the exchange to control market volatility and too much speculation

 • Premium Margin- paid to contract sellers/writers

-• Mark to Market Margin- Covers difference between contract cost and closing cost
+• Mark to Market Margin- Covers the difference between contract and closing costs.

 Mark to Market Margin- This is the difference between the contract’s cost and its closing price on the day of the purchase of the contract.
 Following this, the margin covers daily differences in closing prices.